 I suggest you pop over to our travel smarter section and read up on the countries you'll be visiting.
 It can be a bit alarming to read all the things that MIGHT happen to you, but remember 90% of people travel without any trouble whatsoever.

 Europe is generaly pretty safe and muticultural.
 I'm also Latin, I've traveled whole Europe and I've never had any problems besides seeing some petty criminals in the big cities.
-This article might help you to stay safe during your travels: http://outofyourcomfortzone.net/travel-safety/ about 3 years agoAnswered by Mauricio via WorldNomads.com
+This article might help you to stay safe during your travels: http://outofyourcomfortzone.net/travel-safety/ over 3 years agoAnswered by Mauricio via WorldNomads.com